soynet-support/SoyNet_model_market/README.md

    ├─samples            : Folder to build sample demo └─utils              : Commonly-used functionand trial license
 ```
-__- engines:__ it's made at the first time execution or when you modify the configs file.
+ - engines: it's made at the first time execution or when you modify the configs file.
+ - license file: Please contact SoyNet if the time has passed.

 ## Contact
 For business inquiries or professional support requests please visit https://market.soymlops.com/#/